helrond/clbsj.org/_event_series/black-august.md

       Gospel of Mark, the Corinthians Correspondence, the Gospel of John, and Womanist and Feminist Hermeneutics unto preaching.
 Read full bio at
       <https://theology.mercer.edu/faculty-and-staff/parker/>
+  - name: Carolyn Grice
+    description: >-
+      Rev. Dr. Carolyn Grice is a retired teacher, veteran union leader, community activist and Presbyterian leader in Omaha, Nebraska.
+She serves as chair of the Presbytery of Missouri River Valley’s Social Justice and Peacemaking Committee, and the Self Development of People Committee.
+She also serves on the Mission and Evangelism Committee and presbytery’s Leadership Team.
+Carolyn earned her M-Div from University of Dubuque Theological Seminary, her D-Ed from the University of Nebraska at Omaha, and certificates in Community Organizing and Public Theology from the Johnson C. Smith Theological Seminary.
   - name: Amy Dalton
     description: >-
       Amy has been active in peace and justice organizing since age 13.
 She